Last Updated July 24, 2019

-Below are opinions from Leading Scientists in their fields, Dr. DeLuca and Dr. Sathivel
+Below are opinions from Dr. DeLuca and Dr. Sathivel, who are leading scientists in their fields.

 Dr. Sathivel is an expert in the area of fish oil processing.
 We have consulted and been taught by him for many years.

 The Alaskan pollock industry is a multimillion dollar industry.
 The nutritional quality of pollock fillets is very high and like other fish.
 Pollock is mainly used for surimi production and for fish sandwiches.
 It can also be used for producing fish fingers.

 Both pollock and cod are from the family Gadidae and genus Gadus.
 Based on genus classification, oil produced from either pollock or cod livers can be called cod liver oil.
 In addition, the fatty acid profile of the cod and pollock oils, especially eicosapentaenoic (EPA) and docosahexaenoic (DHA), are similar.